Buskam

 Cavities in the rock indicate that the Buskam was used as a ritual place in prehistory, when such caved rocks were commonly used for ritual sacrifice.
 An iron crucifix was attached to it after the conversion of Pomerania.

-According to local legends, the Buskam is the site where witches dance during Walpurgis Night, and mermaids are also supposed to dance often on the rock.
+According to local legends and folklore, the Buskam is the site where witches dance during Walpurgis Night, and mermaids are also supposed to dance often on the rock.

+Etymology

+There are several theories about the meaning of the name Buskam.
+The name Buskam could be derived from the Proto-Slavic *bogis kamien, which means ‘god's stone’ (*bog ‘god’, kamien ‘stone’).
+It is also conceivable that the syllable bus- stands for ‘atonement’ in a Christian sense.
+However, it is possible that the syllable comes from the Middle Low German buhsen, which would mean ‘swell, rush’ and would describe the location of the stone off the coast.